-8.1.3 Decoding I/O Address
+8.1.2 Decoding I/O Address

-The internal I/O address of CARD-586 is decoded on the 10 bits (000h - 3FFh) of Sa0 to SA9, similar to IBM PC/AT.
+The internal I/O address of CARD-686 is decoded on the 10 bits (000h - 3FFh) of Sa0 to SA9, similar to IBM PC/AT.
 Therefore, be careful as I/O address above 400h is duplicated at 000h-3FFh.
-For example, if 0400h-040Fh on the ISA bus is set for the I/O device (full decode of SA0 to SA15), when 400h-40Fh is accessed, this will cause conflict with the internal DMA register of CARD-586 (000h - 00Fh) and CARD-586 will not function normally.
-For this reason, when mapping fully decoded I/O device to I/O space above 400h, be careful to select an I/O address so that the lower 10 bits of the address will not overlap with the internal I/O device of CARD-586.
+For example, if 0400h-040Fh on the ISA bus is set for the I/O device (full decode of SA0 to SA15), when 400h-40Fh is accessed, this will cause conflict with the internal DMA register of CARD-686 (000h - 00Fh) and CARD-686 will not function normally.
+For this reason, when mapping fully decoded I/O device to I/O space above 400h, be careful to select an I/O address so that the lower 10 bits of the address will not overlap with the internal I/O device of CARD-686.
+Also, because CARD-686's I/O address at CF8h - CFFh is assigned to the PCI bus configuration register, be careful not to map this area to the I/O device.

-During DMA transfer at CARD-586, when DMA is transferred from the memory to the I/O, the memory address is output to the address bus (SA0-19, LA16-23), and both IOW# and MEMR# become active at the same time.
+During DMA transfer at CARD-686, when DMA is transferred from the memory to the I/O, the memory address is output to the address bus (SA0-19, LA16-23), and both IOW# and MEMR# become active at the same time.
 On the other hand, when DMA is transferred from the I/O to the memory, the memory address is output to the address bus, and both IOR# and MEMW# become active at the same time.
 This means that during DMA transfer, regardless of whether there is address in relation to the memory or not, IOR# or IOW# become active, Therefore, the I/O device must be designed in a way so that it will not function even when the address for the DMA transfer matches the address being used by itself.
 To make this possible, AEN can be used.
 AEN becomes HIGH during DMA transfer.
 Usually, be sure to design in a way that when AEN is HIGH, the I/O device will prohibit address decode.